Walter Raymond Lampard

 • Residence*: In 1901 George McKay lived at 50 Francis St, Perth, Western Australia, Australia.

 • Marriage*: George McKay married Florence Amelia Ward, daughter of Thomas Ward and Jane Little, on 5 February 1901 at The Presbyterian Church, Havelock St, West Perth, Western Australia, Australia.
-Witnesses: Norman Sinclair Ward and Clara L Ward.1
+Witnesses: Norman Sinclair Ward and Clara L Ward.
+Both of Florence Ward's parents were deceased when she was married.1

 • Anecdote: It is not known how George and Florence came to be in Western Australia given that their origins were in Victoria.
 The gold boom may have brought George to Western Australia in banking.
 George McKay and the WARD family were at Coolgardie and Kalgoorlie and the goldfields at the turn of the century.